ZeroPie/JsThings/README.md

 # Javascript-Reference
-Just a Reference to look into
+Just a Reference to look into with the correct Terms that i keep forgetting

 ### Computed Property Names in Objects: